jaewon-orbit/life-switch/README.md

 Control physical switches in the real world, remotely.

-I once turned on the air conditioner before leaving home and wondered if I had actually turned it off.
+During a summer heat wave, I wanted to turn on the air conditioner before getting home.

+Another time, I left home and suddenly wondered, "Did I turn off the air conditioner?"

-That made me think about how many devices still require physical interaction.
+These made me think about how many devices still require physical interaction.

 Life Switch is an experimental project that uses a small motor to physically control existing switches remotely.